USAG Italy bids farewell to dedicated senior enlisted leader

 |0

-This work, USAG Italy bids farewell to dedicated senior enlisted leader [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Italy bids farewell to dedicated senior enlisted leader, by Randall Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.